 Generally, if you are looking for a first camera just to dabble with capturing the night sky along with other photography, then an entry-level DSLR will be perfect.

-If you are a bit more ambitious with your astrophotography and want picture-perfect images of the Milky Way etc, then a full-frame camera will probably suit you, and if you want the very best (and have the budget) then a astro modified model like the Canon EOS Ra might be right.
+If you are a bit more ambitious with your astrophotography and want picture-perfect images of the Milky Way etc, then a full-frame camera will probably suit you.

-Other than its capacity to take great images, some great added extras to have in a camera for astrophotography are:
+Other than its capacity to take great images, some great added extras to look for in a camera for astrophotography are:

 - A tilting screen: This is because you might have to have your camera as weird angles or heights at times and being able to tilt the screen can make it a lot easier to operate the camera.

-- A screen capable of ‘live-view’: Using a live view screen is one of the best ways to help you get sharply focused on the stars you are shooting – a must for producing great images of the night sky.
+- A screen capable of ‘live-view’: Using a live view screen is one of the best ways to help you get sharply focused on the stars you are shooting.

-- A light weight: This will reduce the burden if taking on trips and on the capacity of your tripod to hold it.
+- A light weight: This will reduce the burden if taking on trips and on the payload capacity of your star tracker, if using one.

-- Weather-proofing: For night sky photography you often have to stay out for hours in areas where the weather may be unpredictable and this just might extend the life of your camera and save your shots.
+- Weather-proofing: For night sky photography you often have to stay out for hours in areas where the weather may be unpredictable.
+This just might extend the life of your camera and save your shots.

 Note that compact cameras or bridge cameras will generally not be suitable for astrophotography as they don’t give enough manual control over the settings and will not allow interchangeable lenses.